Phyllis Latour: Post World War II

 After World War II, Latour married an engineer with the surname Doyle, and went to live in Kenya, Fiji, and Australia.
-She now lives in Auckland, New Zealand.
-One hundred years old in April 2021, she is the last living female SOE agent of the forty who worked in France during World War II.
+She later lived in Auckland, New Zealand, and turned one hundred years old in April 2021.
+She was the last living female SOE agent of the 39 who worked in France during World War II.

-She did not discuss her wartime activities with her family until her children discovered them by reading about them on the Internet in 2000.
+Latour did not discuss her wartime activities with her family until her children discovered them by reading about them on the Internet in 2000.

+Phyllis Latour died on 7 October 2023, at the age of 102.

 Honours and awards

 In September 1945, Latour was appointed an additional Member of the Order of the British Empire, for services in France during the German occupation.
 She was appointed a Chevalier of the Legion of Honour (Knight of the Legion of Honour), by the French government on 29 November 2014, as part of the 70th anniversary of the battle of Normandy.